Second presidency of Donald Trump: United Kingdom

 While meeting with British prime minister Keir Starmer in February 2025, Trump accepted a request from King Charles III for a state visit in the U.K.; both Trump and Starmer praised the U.S.–U.K. "Special Relationship".
-The state visit occurred between September 16–18 2025.
+The state visit occurred between September 16–18, 2025.
+Relations became strained in March 2026 due to Starmer's refusal to join the U.S.–Israeli strikes on Iran during the 2026 Iran war or support the U.S. naval blockade of Iran, prompting Trump to repeatedly condemn the prime minister.
+King Charles III undertook a state visit to the United States between April 27–30, 2026 and addressed Congress, aimed partly at alleviating these tensions.

 Ukraine

 Trump began a push for peace negotiations to end the Russia–Ukraine war.
-Trump's first foreign visit as president-elect was to Paris for the reopening of the Notre-Dame de Paris, during which he met with French president Emmanuel Macron and Ukrainian president Volodymyr Zelenskyy to discuss the war in Ukraine, and met with other European officials.
+Trump's first foreign visit as president-elect was to Paris for the reopening of the Notre-Dame de Paris, during which he met with French president Emmanuel Macron and Ukrainian president Volodymyr Zelenskyy to discuss the war, and met with other European officials.
 In February 2025, Trump held phone calls with Russian president Vladimir Putin and with Zelenskyy that he said marked the beginning of negotiations.
 He threatened Ukraine with a suspension of U.S. military aid and Russia with sanctions and tariffs if he decided they were not negotiating in good faith.
 The U.S. sought a mineral resources agreement with Ukraine though was unwilling to offer postwar security guarantees for Ukraine in exchange.
 Negotiators reached a deal on the agreement but the agreement fell through after a contentious meeting between Trump and Zelenskyy in the Oval Office that ended when the Ukrainian delegation was abruptly asked to leave.
 Afterwards, the U.K. and France developed a proposal in which a "coalition of the willing" would provide security guarantees to Ukraine.
 The U.S. and Russia held a summit in Saudi Arabia for peace talks in February and U.S. held a summit with Ukraine the next month, during which Ukraine accepted a U.S.-proposed 30-day ceasefire.
 Putin did not accept the ceasefire, though on March 18 Russia agreed to a 30-day ceasefire only for strikes on energy infrastructure and in the Black Sea, which Ukraine agreed to.